-A serious crime might include murder, drug trafficking, firearms offences, tax evasion and modern slavery, fraud and corruption, amongst other offences.
+Serious crime might include murder, drug trafficking, firearms offences, tax evasion and modern slavery, fraud and corruption.

-It is also worth noting that if the respondent is suspected of a serious crime, it does not actually matter whether he/she is subject to criminal proceedings.
-A UWO can be obtained on these grounds, even if the individual has not been convicted – or even prosecuted – for a criminal offence.
+It is also worth noting that if the respondent is suspected of a serious crime, it does not matter whether he/she is subject to criminal proceedings.
+A UWO can be obtained on these grounds, even if the individual has not been convicted or prosecuted for a criminal offence.

 How is an Unexplained Wealth Order obtained?

 UWOs can be sought by various UK authorities, including the National Crime Agency (NCA), the Serious Fraud Office (SFO), the Financial Conduct Authority (FCA), the Crown Prosecution Service (CPS) and HM Revenue and Customs (HMRC).